 After installation, launch the game either by double-clicking the executable file or the itch app “Launch” button for itch users.
 A window will be displayed for you to choose the game resolution and configure input settings.
 If you have fairly decent gaming hardware, “Ultra” graphics quality is recommended.
 Otherwise, choose a lower quality option.

 However, there is an issue with the graphics quality options.
 They don’t work at all.
 Even if you have selected “Very low” the graphics settings with the game is always set to Ultra.
 I guess this is a bug related to the game or might be a specific issue with the Linux build version.

 The game graphics control (after you successfully launch to the game home screen) gives you flexibility in getting the best racing experience.
 There are tons of graphics settings that can be tweaked.
 For instance, changing the field of view distance from the car, customizing brightness, modifying fog quality, etc. Be sure to check them out if you didn’t like the default graphic settings.

-On single gameplay mode, you race against the AI; with 8 racers.
+In single gameplay mode, you race against the AI; with 8 racers.
 Expect to experience some hilarious racing as you try to steer clear away from the other racers bumping and smashing each other off the track.
-You either race to win or just have fun smashing others too.
-The game UI is somewhat realistic but the event sounds don’t feel right.
-Even when you have slowed the car down the engine sound seems to roar louder.
-Handling is a tad-bit difficult too but you’ll soon get the hang of it as you keep racing.
+You either race to win or have fun smashing others too.
+The game UI is somewhat realistic, but the event sounds don’t feel right.
+Even when you have slowed the car down, the engine sound seems to roar louder.
+Handling is a tad bit difficult too, but you’ll soon get the hang of it as you keep racing.

 By the way, MayHemCars control is similar to all other racing games.
 You use: